nineflowAmin/daniel-kereama.github.io/_posts/2025-12-14-telemetry-from-the-dream-cycle.md

 Nineflow is actively working with organizations building next-generation AI platforms.
 We specialize in:
 - **Collective Intelligence Architecture:** Multi-agent systems that maintain coherence without collapsing into sameness
 - **Graph Memory Systems:** Knowledge graphs with typed, tensioned relationships
-- **Dream Cycle Implementation:** Offline consolidation that metabolizes experience into structure
+- **Consolidation Cycles:** Offline processing that metabolizes experience into structure
 - **Tensegrity Engineering:** Systems that hold shape through balanced tension, not rigid connections

 **Engage with us:**